FAQs: Applying to Seaver College

 Transfer applicants are high school graduates who have taken any college units before or after graduating high school.
 Students who have not graduated from high school or who have graduated from high school without completing any college coursework should apply as a first-year student.

-Pepperdine offers both Early Action and Early Decision admission consideration for first-year students for the fall term.
+For the Fall 2025 term, Pepperdine offers only Early Action admission consideration for first-year students for the fall term.
 Early Action is nonbinding, meaning applicants are not required to enroll at Pepperdine if admitted.
-Early Decision is binding, so applicants are required to enroll at Pepperdine if admitted.

 The Early Action application deadline is November 1, and applicants will receive an admission decision by January 10.